Executing Technology-Driven Strategic Initiatives

 Finally, conduct Post-Implementation Reviews (PIRs).
 What went wrong?
 What went right?
 Feed these insights back into the strategy.
 A technology-driven strategy is a living organism; it should evolve based on real-world data and user feedback.

-Strategy is Execution
+Why Strategy is Nothing Without Successful Execution

 In the digital age, there is no such thing as a “pure business strategy” or a “pure IT strategy.”
 There is only one strategy, and it is almost always technology-driven.